 If you're new to the succulent trend, but eager to get started on your very own terrarium or even plotting out your own desert garden, consider starting with a few easy succulents for beginners.
-Succulents are easier to grow than other houseplants because they need very little water and most grow slowly and don't need fertilization.
+Succulents are easier to care for than other houseplants because they need very little water and most grow slowly and don't need fertilization.
 It's still important to pick the right plants, however, as some are far pickier about their growing conditions than others.
-Choosing the right succulent plants will help set you up for success.

 Video of the Day